rust-stuco/homeworks/week9/splitlab_ref/README.md

 #### Generic Delimiters (Extra Credit):

-We can observe that our delimeters only need to have one operation: finding themselves inside a string!
+We can observe that our delimiters only need to have one operation: finding themselves inside a string!
 You can implement the `split_pattern` file which exposes a `Pattern` trait.
 This is a simplified version of the real `Pattern` trait in the standard library.